Cyberitas/ansible-role-nodelts/README.md

 Ansible Role:
 =========

-Ansible role to install Node LTS Version on RHEL/CentOS
+Ansible role to install Node LTS Version & Yarn on RHEL/CentOS

 Requirements
 ------------

-The following varibales must be set with values in a .yml file in either host_vats or group_vars
+The following variables can be optionally set with values in a .yml file in either host_vats or group_vars

 ```
 node_module_dirs